This post contains affiliate links.

 - Cook Rice: Slowly add the vegetable broth, adding ½ cup at a time.
 Wait until broth has completely absorbed before adding another ½ cup, continuing this process until rice is cooked through.
 Begin tasting the rice after 15 minutes.
 Once it has reached your desired texture, stop adding broth (you may not need the full amount).

-- Serve: Stir in 1 cup grated parmesan cheese and remaining 1 Tbsp of butter.
+- Serve: Stir in 1 cup grated parmesan cheese and 2 Tbsp heavy cream.
+Serve warm, topped with freshly cracked pepper.